Go Database/sql Pool Internals

 Integration with Cloud Proxies & External Poolers

-Disable local pooling by setting MaxOpenConns to 1 and MaxIdleConns to 0.
-This forces the application to delegate all connection management to the proxy.
+When delegating all connection management to an external proxy like PgBouncer, reduce local pool overhead by setting MaxOpenConns to match the proxy’s default_pool_size and MaxIdleConns to a small fraction of that (e.g., 2–5).
+Setting MaxOpenConns to 1 would serialize all database calls through a single connection, causing severe throughput degradation.
+The proxy handles multiplexing; the local database/sql pool should maintain a small number of persistent connections to the proxy for efficient handoff.
 Session state preservation requires careful handling.
-Avoid SET commands that persist beyond transaction boundaries.
+Avoid SET commands that persist beyond transaction boundaries when using transaction-mode pooling.
 Proxy failover requires connection draining logic.
 Implement exponential backoff and circuit breakers to handle transient connection refused errors.
 Contrast this approach with PgBouncer Transaction vs Statement Pooling deployment models to determine the correct multiplexing strategy.

 Common Mistakes

-MaxOpenConnstoo high without considering DBmax_connections: Causes connection storms, database OOM, and increased context switching overhead.
-Throughput degrades exponentially past the saturation point. - Ignoring
+• Setting MaxOpenConns too high without considering DB max_connections: Causes connection storms, database OOM, and increased context switching overhead.
+Throughput degrades exponentially past the saturation point.

 FAQ